Shark Cage Diving

 - Pickup and scenic transfer from Cape Town to Kleinbaai (approx 2 hours).

 - Your day at sea and a lecture on board: the skipper of the day gives a short lecture on the Great White Shark.
 He explains how we work with the sharks in the area.
 We spend 2 to 4 hours at sea, depending on how often the sharks visit the boat.
 Be sure to ask as many questions as you can think up!

-- Diving and viewing our cage takes 5 people at a time.
+- Diving and viewing our cage takes 6 people at a time.
 Each person spends about 20 minutes in the cage.
-All scuba equipment, including 7mm wetsuits, is provided – you don’t need a scuba license to cage dive.
+All diving equipment, including 7mm wetsuits, is provided – you don’t need any experience to cage dive.

-- Picnic lunch on board our lunch boxes are packed with bread rolls (with a variety of fillings), sweets, crisps and assorted juices and soft drinks.
+- Picnic lunch on board our lunch boxes are packed with a freshly made sandwich (with a variety of fillings), sweets, crisps and assorted juices and soft drinks.

-- Afternoon tea on your return to dry land, you're invited to join us for tea and scones at our Lodge.
+- Afternoon tea on your return to dry land, you're invited to join us for home made vegetable soup at our Lodge.